thredded/thredded-ansible/README.md

-# All-in-one Ansible Playbooks for running a Thredded App on Ubuntu 16.04
+# Ansible Playbooks for running a Thredded App on Ubuntu 16.04

-This is a starter set of playbooks for provision and deploying a Thredded app.
+This is a starter set of [Ansible] playbooks for provision and deploying a Thredded app.

-**Warning: Experimental work-in-progress, there be dragons.**
+**Warning: Experimental, there be dragons.**

 ## Overview